TomBebbington/tombebbington.github.io/_posts/2016-03-26-images-sound-and-data.markdown

 ## Symmetric ciphers

-A **symmetric cipher** is one that uses a single key to both encrypt and decrypt data, for example:
+A **symmetric cipher** is one that uses a single key to both encrypt and decrypt data.
+Examples of this includes the **Caesar** and **Vernam** ciphers.

+### Caeser cipher
-  * The **Caesar** cipher is one based on substitution, where the values are shifted by a certain value and to be decrypted have to be shifted in the reverse direction.
+The **Caesar** cipher is based on substitution, where the values are shifted by a certain value and to be decrypted have to be shifted in the reverse direction.
 The most common form of this is the *ROT13* function, which shifts a letter by 13 places.

+This is easy to crack as there are only so many combinations.
   * The **Vernam** cipher is a one-time pad using the bitwise *XOR* operation with the random key to make it unbreakable.

 ## Asymmetric ciphers